metaborg/documentation/source/release/migrate/new_completions_framework.md

 - add the following imports to the main Stratego file:
 	-  `completion/<LanguageName>-cp`.
 This imports the stratego files generated from the SDF3 grammar.
 	- `runtime/completion/-`.
 This imports the completion framework, part of the runtime-libraries.
-- add the following strategy to the trans/pp.str file:
+- add the following strategies to the trans/pp.str file:
 	- `pp-completion = pp-partial-<LanguageName>-string`
+	- `parenthesize-completion = parenthesize-<LanguageName>`
 - add the following import to `<LanguageName>-Colorer.esv`:
     - `completion/colorer/<LanguageName>-cc-esv`.
 This import the editor files responsible for coloring the explicit placeholders.